cds-snc/e-briefing-app/README.md

 Once the Trip has been loaded onto the device, the Trip that was loaded can be updated with over-the-air syncing.

+### API Key and Remote Sync

+When the mobile app communicates with the backend service, it must provide an API key.
+This key is found in the `users` table in the service database.
+This key should be added to the GlobalsProvider in this project before compiling and installing the app.

 ### Compile for ios:

 ```bash